 At Helsinki Airport, customer service points have plastic screens and our ground crew wear surgical masks.
 Finavia and Finnair require you to wear a mask at all times at airports in Finland and at Finnair service points in other airports as well.

 Help yourself with a hand sanitiser that is available both at check-in and at the gate area.

 We have changed our airport services to reduce direct contact between our customers and the ground crew and ask you to favour self-service channels whenever possible.
 When visiting our check-in desk, please show your travel documents to our check-in agent instead of handing them over.
 Our crew will continue to assist you at the check-in kiosks but without touching the screens.
 If you printed your bag tag from a kiosk, we kindly ask you to attach the tag to your bag yourself.

-Priority Security at Helsinki Airport is available during morning peak hours 4:30–8:30 a.m. from Monday to Saturday for eligible customers.
+From 1 to 31 December Priority Security at Helsinki Airport extends opening hours and is open 4:30 a.m.–5 p.m. daily.
 Please note that the availability of Priority Security service may be different at other airports.
 Check your boarding pass to find out when the Priority Security service is available for you at other airports in addition to Helsinki Airport.

 The car service for Finnair Plus Platinum Lumo members is unavailable until further notice.